안녕하세요. 토미입니다.

 How about cooking fried rice with the leftover rice?

-In this sentence, 밥 is “rice,” right? 밥 has a final consonant, so you add 을 가지고 to make 밥을 가지고, which means “with the rice.”
+In this sentence, 밥 is “rice,” right? 밥 has a final consonant, so you add -을 가지고 to make 밥을 가지고, which means “with the rice.”

-Let’s Move on to the next sentence.
+Let’s move on to the following sentence.

 이건 쌀을 갖고 만든 빵이에요.